 It’s all well and good knowing your audience but if you have nothing they need or want, it’s worthless.
 Therefore, do some research into what keeps the buyer up at night and how you can assist.
 Understand their buying motivations and challenges.

-The more you can identify things that your buyer needs or wants, the more likely you will have a more interesting and compelling conversation when you reach the decision maker.
-Once you know what the challenges are (through online research or via trade magazines, available research reports, through your own market research or just by asking your clients), the more you can tailor your services and the telephone conversation so that you engage with more decision makers.
+The more you can identify things that your buyer needs or wants, the more likely you will have a more interesting and compelling conversation when you reach the decision-maker.
+Once you know what the challenges are (through online research or via trade magazines, available research reports, through your own market research, or just by asking your clients), the more you can tailor your services and the telephone conversation so that you engage with more decision-makers.
 That leads to generating more opportunities via the telephone.

 Identify the Hook

 Let’s face it, there are many suppliers like you.
 Lots of providers of the same services with similar stories.
 Therefore, your call needs to stand out.
 But how do you do that?
-Well, partly it is the caller (more of that in a moment) and partly it is presentation of information.
+Well, partly it is the caller (more of that in a moment) and partly it is the presentation of information.

 I mentioned above that it is key to identify what keeps the buyer awake at night.
 Therefore, rather than hitting them with

 “Hi Bill, I’m calling from ACME furniture.
 How are you today?
 We are a manufacturer and supplier of office furniture and I was calling to introduce our products to you”

 it is far better to engage them using more relevant and consultative language such as